YCChenVictor/blog-frontend/_posts/computer_science/frontend_language_framework/javascript/2022-04-10-framework.md

 1. there are going to be lots of states
 2. rewrite the data without reload the webpage
 3. there are going to be lots of components
-4. this app is going to change backend
+4. this app is going to change backend framework
 5. You like the features

 Then you should use react.